uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

     .. note::

-        NUMA node ID is considered valid if it was obtained through tbb::info::numa_nodes().
+        NUMA node ID is considered valid if it was obtained through oneapi::tbb::info::numa_nodes().

     ``max_concurrency`` - The maximum number of threads that can participate in work processing within the ``task_arena`` at the same time.